 A raingarden is a bowl-shaped garden with a flat bottom that is designed to collect and infiltrate stormwater runoff from impervious surfaces such as roads, driveways, roofs, and sidewalks.
-Minnesota's lakes and rivers are increasingly polluted, and the greatest source of water pollution in urban and suburban areas is from stormwater runoff.
+Minnesota's lakes and rivers are increasingly polluted and one of the biggest sources of water pollution is from stormwater runoff.

 Stormwater runoff affects wildlife and our drinking water supply.
-The water that flows over the urban landscape picks up road salt, sediment, oils, heavy metals, animal waste, fertilizers and organic wastes.
+Water that flows over developed landscapes picks up road salt, sediment, oils, heavy metals, pet waste, fertilizers, and organic wastes.
 Raingardens capture runoff before it flows into the storm sewer system and help to clean water the way nature originally intended.

 Raingardens are typically 6 - 9" in depth and drain completely within a 24 - 48 hour period.
-Most raingardens are designed with plants that are well-adapted to the unique conditions of our region.
+Most raingardens are designed with plants that are welladapted to the unique conditions of our region.